Molista

 Molista (Μόλιστα, before 1928: Μεσαριά - Mesaria) is a settlement in the Ioannina regional unit in Epirus, Greece.
 It is situated on the northwestern slope of Smolikas, between the villages Monastiri to the southwest and Gannadio to the northeast.
 It is part of the municipality of Konitsa.
-The GR-20 (Ioannina - Konitsa - Kozani), the old road is approximately 5 km west.
+The EO20 road (Ioannina–Konitsa–Kozani) is approximately 5 km west.
 The village is almost uninhabited during the winter months.

 History

 It is unknown when the village was founded.
 In the area around 3,000 years old lekythoi containing ashes have been found by archeologists.
 This may indicate that the first inhabitants were Molossians.
 Others claim that the village was settled later, during the 17th century.
 Molista was part of the Ottoman Empire until 1913, when it came to Greece.